faheemkamal/local_manifests/README.md

 # local_manifests
-Local manifests for my devices, clone to .repo/local_manifest to build CyanogenMod with my trees and customizations!
+Local manifests for my devices, clone to .repo/local_manifests to build blisspop with my trees and customizations!